In this article, we are going to guide you about Best PS4 Car Racing Games New List Free with Multiplayer which is very helpful for you.

 8 DIRT 4 PS4 Split Screen – Cover Review

 A game that we once erroneously referred to as the Dark Souls of racing games and ended up in a PewDiePie video for about two and a half seconds as a result, Dirt 4 is not what you would call an entirely casual experience.
-Rallying itself requires inch-perfect co-ordination, and Dirt 4 is no different.
+Rallying itself requires inch-perfect coordination, and Dirt 4 is no different.

-Pitched as the ultimate experience in off-road racing, Dirt 4 has a wealth of content for a relative niche racing game, as well as offering potentially endless playtime with Your Stage.
-Players can create a track whenever they like and challenge themselves (and others) to best it, and with Dirt 4 being one of the most approachable entries in the series, it may be a good entry point.
+Pitched as the ultimate experience in off-road racing, Dirt 4 has a wealth of content for a relatively niche racing game, as well as offering potentially endless playtime with Your Stage.
+Players can create a track whenever they like and challenge themselves (and others) to beat it, and with Dirt 4 being one of the most approachable entries in the series, it may be a good entry point.

-9. Burnout Paradise Remastered PS4, and PC Review – Download
+9. Burnout Paradise Remastered PS4, And PC Review – Download

 While people may argue about Burnout even needing to be taken into the open world, there’s no denying that Burnout Paradise may just be one of the most varied racing games on the market.
 Its remastered edition doesn’t provide a massive step up over its original edition, but it’s still just as irresistible as ever.

 Featuring traditional races that you can either embrace or ignore, Burnout Paradise also allows players to destroy to win the day.
-It’s not even slightly realistic and it knows it, so purists may not get a kick out of it, but the second you load the game up and hear Guns N’ Roses’s iconic Paradise is a moment that you will be unlikely to forget.
+It’s not even slightly realistic and it knows it, so purists may not get a kick out of it, but the second you load the game up and hear Guns N’ Roses’ iconic Paradise is a moment that you will be unlikely to forget.
 And also destroy a street filled with innocent vehicles.